Jack Ashley, Baron Ashley of Stoke: Disability campaigner

 He became a tireless campaigner for disabled people, especially those who were deaf or blind, and won broad cross-party sympathy, support and respect in parliament for his approach.
 In 1972, he sponsored the pivotal motion in the House of Commons making a distinction between legal and moral obligation.
 The success of this enabled The Sunday Times to continue its moral campaign for improved compensation for children disabled by thalidomide even while the parents' legal case was still technically in the courts.
 His Labour colleague Alf Morris (later Lord Morris of Manchester) was also a supporter.
 The editor of The Sunday Times, Harold Evans, later wrote in Good Times, Bad Times how Ashley selflessly gave up writing his autobiography so as to concentrate on the thalidomide campaign.
 He also campaigned for compensation for vaccine damage and for damage caused by the arthritis drug Opren.
-He became a Companion of Honour in the 1975 New Year Honours, and joined the Privy Council in 1979.
+He became a Member of the Order of the Companions of Honour in the 1975 New Year Honours, and joined the Privy Council in 1979.

 He also received a Doctor of Humane Letters from the Gallaudet University, the world's only university for the deaf, in 1975 for his efforts on behalf of deaf and hard-of-hearing persons.